Gorillas in Uganda, the colorful heart of Africa is written by Mary Meier

 The absolute 'must see' in Uganda is a gorilla.

 It is a very special experience to be allowed to see them up close.
-They are wild animals, yet it is possible to make eye contact with them while eating and playing and get a very special connection to them.
-You must be at least 15 years old to get a permit, and there are a lot of rules that must be followed when going out and looking for gorillas in Uganda.
-Once you have found them, you have an hour where you can take as many pictures as you want.
-Then you go back again so they can be allowed to be in nature all to themselves without being disturbed by humans.
+They are wild animals, yet it is possible to make eye contact with them while they eat and play and have a very special connection with them.
+You have to be at least 15 years old to get a permit and there are a lot of rules to follow when going out looking for gorillas in Uganda.

 You often meet other travelers in Uganda.
-But luckily there is not as much over-touristy as one sees in some other African countries as Tanzania, Namibia and South Africa.
+But luckily there is not as much over-touristy as one sees in some other African countries as Tanzania, Namibia og South Africa.
 But tourists have discovered the pearl of Africa, and it will probably not be long before prices in the country rise even more - especially on the permission to see the mountain gorillas.

 Good luck finding a gorilla and good luck Uganda!